Vyral/base-template/_posts/2018-08-15-getting-to-know-a-trusted-lender-tim-weber.md

 ---
 layout: post
-title: 'Getting to Know Our Lender: Tim Weber'
+title: 'Getting to Know a Trusted Lender: Tim Weber'
-date: 2018-08-15 20:28:08
+date: 2018-08-15 20:28:00
 tags:
   - Home Buyer Tips
 excerpt: >-
-  One of our hard-working lenders joins me today to talk about what he does to help customers get a loan.
+  A hard-working lender joins me today to talk about what he does to help customers get a loan.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Rex+Jarnagin/Videos/2018/August/Elite+Home+Team-+Getting+to+Know+Our+Lender-+Tim+Weber.mp4
 pullquote: Tim says that he wants each every customer to be a lifelong customer.